Accurate ground state energy estimation with noise and imperfect state preparation: Results

 In this work, we construct a classical estimator for QPE (the ``filtered moment projection phase estimator'') in two steps.
 The key idea here is that a sample from the smoothed spectral distribution that falls within the filtering interval is, with high likelihood, caused by the eigenvalue of interest $\phi_0$.
 Thus, we can fit the samples from the filtered distribution $P(x)$ [Def.~\ref{def:filtered_distribution}] with a simple model $Q(x|\phi)$ that consider a single eigenvalue $\phi$.
 The small amount of samples due to eigenvalues other than $\phi_0$ (i.e.~spurious phases), will however produce a small amount of bias in the resulting estimator.
 We bound both the bias and the variance of the resulting estimator.
 We calculate these bounds in Sec.~\ref{sec:m_projection} for a generic moment projection estimator, under the assumption that $P(x)$ is close to $Q(x|\phi_0)$, but without assuming any specific form for $P(x)$ and $Q(x|\phi)$.

 In practice, the effect of noise on the outcome distribution is far more complex than global depolarizing noise, and can't be modelled with an explicit functional form.
 Instead, we can mitigate the noise using explicit unbiasing, a method we developed in previous work \cite{dutkiewiczError2025}.
-In section \ref{sec:explicit-unbiasing} we show that the moment projection estimator also works with explicit unbiasing.
+In section \ref{sec:explicit-unbiasing} we show that the moment projection estimator also works with explicit unbiasing, which we refer to as \emph{noise-unbiasing} in this work.

 To calculate the scaling of these bounds with quantities like the cost of execution on a quantum device, we must first fix a family of parametrized distributions.
 We achieve this by ignoring all phases except for the target phase $\phi_0$, after which a distribution naturally occurs from the chosen kernel function (Def.~\ref{def:kernel_function}) that we sample data from.
 In Sec.~\ref{sec:gaussian_no_noise} and Sec.~\ref{sec:gaussian_with_gdn} we focus on a Gaussian kernel (Def.~\ref{def:gaussian_kernel_function}) in the case of no noise and global depolarizing noise respectively.
 In Lemma~\ref{lem:gaussian-no-noise} and Lemma~\ref{lem:gaussian-gdn}, we estimate the first-order constant factor terms for both cases, and in Theorem~\ref{thm:fmpe-cost-nonoise} and Theorem~\ref{thm:fmpe-cost-gdn}), we propagate this to costs in a standard phase estimation model.